CatLib/catlib-en.io/README.md

 # CatLib Documentation [![Build Status](https://www.travis-ci.org/CatLib/catlib-en.io.svg?branch=1.4)](https://www.travis-ci.org/CatLib/catlib-en.io)

-This is CatLib's documentation site.The document was built using [hexo] (http://hexo.io/).
+This is CatLib's documentation site.The document was built using [hexo](http://hexo.io/).
 Document content in the `source` folder, Written in Markdown format.

 Browse the online version of the [CatLib documentation](https://catlib.io):